LIU063/YitongLIU/2023-Autumn/Group-2/Xiucheng-Wang/note.md

 2. URLLC
 3. non-cooperation gaming

-## Conditional AIGC is Digital Twin
+## Conditional AIGC is Digital Twin (IEEE Communications Magazine: Digital Twins Meet Artificial Intelligence in 6G —— 31st Mar )
 #### Intro
 1. what is DT and its features
 2. challenges